OutTuna/SoundCloud-Ultimate-Downloader/README.md

 1. Mix this loader with artwork ✅
 2. Downloader Audio ✅
-3. RPC for Discord
+3. RPC for Discord -- 🚫 Tries my best, it's will not work without software which may create a bridge to merge browser and DiscordRPC
-4. Make little bit greater UI
+4. Make little bit greater UI 🚫, maybe sooner...